sancons20/calendar-card-pro/README.md

 4. **Performance Optimizations**: Further optimizations for large calendars, including:
    - DOM virtualization for cards with many events to reduce memory usage
    - More efficient data structures for faster filtering and sorting
-   - Per-calendar caching strategies to minimize API requests
+   - Even more configurable caching strategies to minimize API requests
    - Render time optimizations for initial load
    - Memory usage improvements for long-running instances